krateoplatformops-blueprints/azuredevops-provider-kog/README.md

-# Krateo Azure DevOps Provider KOG
+# Azure DevOps Provider KOG Blueprint

 ***KOG***: (*Krateo Operator Generator*)

-This is a [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the Krateo Azure DevOps Provider KOG leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
+This is a Blueprint that deploys the Azure DevOps Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
 This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `gitrepositories`, `pipelines`, and `pipelinepermissions` using the Krateo platform.

 ## Summary